What’s the Difference Between a Branch and a Subsidiary? (2020 Update)

 - Parent company controls greater than 50% number of votes in a general meeting of the subsidiary’s board

-- Branch is running the same operations as head office whereas a subsidiary company is purely reporting to the holding company.
+A branch runs the same operations as the head office whereas a subsidiary company is purely reporting to the holding company.

-- A branch has no separate legal standing whereas a subsidiary company is a completely separate legal entity with a different identity.
+A branch has no separate legal standing whereas a subsidiary company is a completely separate legal entity with a different identity.
 If a branch is being sued by a customer, they are suing the company it is a part of.
 Alternatively, a subsidiary can be sued in its own right (though it will have access to the parent company’s resources).

 A branch’s liability extends to its parent company whereas for a subsidiary it does not extend to the holding company.
 A subsidiary is liable on its own.

 Abhinav is a legal intern at Lawpath as part of the content team.
 Currently in his 3rd year studying a Bachelor of Laws at Macquarie University (Major in Banking, Corporate, Finance & Securities Law).
 He is keen to learn more about Mergers & Acquisitions in the future.